 by Bob Blees

 It had been a long, hard week, and I was heading home one day in 1994.
-I was a computer consultant, specializing in on-site training, which meant I was a typical road warrior.
-My work “week” normally started Sunday morning when I caught a flight to wherever I would teach the next week, and ended with a flight home on Friday, arriving home around midnight.
+I was a computer consultant specializing in on-site training, which meant I was a road warrior.
+My work “week” normally started Sunday morning, when I caught a flight to wherever I would teach the next week, and ended with a flight home on Friday, arriving home around midnight.

 Trying to be a good trainer was rewarding but exhausting.
-Anyone who’s taught knows that you have to be on your toes all the time.
+Anyone who has taught knows that you have to be on your toes all the time.
 You need to stay tuned in and responsive to your students.
-By Friday evening I was pretty well worn out.
+By Friday evening, I was pretty well worn out.

-As I settled into my seat, I noticed two young, unaccompanied children being seated by the stewardess in the front row of the Coach section.
-They appeared to be a brother and sister, about 6 or 7 years old.
+As I settled into my seat, I noticed two young unaccompanied children being seated by the stewardess in the front row of the coach section.
+They appeared to be brother and sister, about six or seven years old.

 The flight attendants tried to keep an eye on the kids, bringing them coloring books and crayons.
-But it’s hard to be 6- or 7-year-olds, cooped up and all alone on a six-hour plane flight.
+But it’s hard to be six- or seven-year-olds cooped up and all alone on a six-hour plane flight.
 The flight attendants had a full plane to deal with.
 The noise level from the seats behind me was rising.

-Then a woman in First Class stood up, spoke briefly with the flight attendant, then went back and sat down with the children in coach.
-For the next four plus hours, until the flight landed, that lady talked and colored, and told stories, and generally kept those kids occupied, happy, and quiet.
+Then a woman in first class stood up, spoke briefly with the flight attendant, and went back and sat down with the children in coach.
+For the next four-plus hours, that lady talked and colored, told stories, and generally kept those kids occupied, happy, and quiet until the flight landed.

-I was amazed and grateful that this woman was willing to give up her pampered seat in First Class, go sit in coach, and entertain two nervous, bored children on a long trip.
-She didn’t make a big deal out of it, she just did it.
+I was amazed and grateful that this woman was willing to give up her pampered seat in first class to go sit in coach and entertain two nervous, bored children on a long trip.
+She didn’t make a big deal out of it; she just did it.

 All of us seated close to those children were grateful for her intervention.
 Even better, the two children had a delightful experience rather than a miserable trip.
 Witnessing this, it really hit home to me that one person can make a difference, and it doesn’t matter who you are.